Sitemap

 July 2023

-This aim of this project is to leverage machine learning and automated lab technologies to autonomously determine Hansen Solubility Parameters (HSPs) in a closed-loop fashion.
+This aim of this project is to leverage machine learning and automated lab technologies to autonomously determine Hansen Solubility Parameters (HSPs) for a wide range of chemicals in a closed-loop fashion.

 October 2023